 Ethics are important

-There is basically no other worldwide profession limited by a code of conduct that has been welcomed and fulfilled in more than 150 nations.
+Furthermore, there is basically no other worldwide profession limited by a code of conduct that has been welcomed and fulfilled in more than 150 nations.
 We should never subvert it.
 The main bodies are ACCA, CIPFA, Chartered Accountants Ireland (CAI), and Institute of Chartered Accountants of Scotland (ICAS).

 Saving The Peace And Justice